On this page

 ILT inspects and certifies fishing vessels.
 The owner of a vessel is responsible for having it inspected annually by the ILT.

 Digitally recording fishing trips

 If you have a fishing vessel under 12 metres long, you must keep records on your fishing trips and report them to the Netherlands Enterprise Agency.
 Since 1 January 2018, the paper logbook has been replaced by an E-lite logboek on the Netherlands Enterprise Agency website (RVO.nl).

 Using large fishing tackle on inland waterways

 If you wish to fish using large fishing tackles in Dutch inland waterways, you have to report to the Netherlands Enterprise Agency.
 You do not need to have a fishing licence.
-For more information, please contact the Netherlands Enterprise Agency (Dutch).
+For more information, please contact the Netherlands Enterprise Agency.

 Automatic Identification System (AIS)

 If you have a fishing vessel longer than 15 meters, you must have an Automatic Identification System (AIS) on board, which needs to be kept operational during all time.
-If your fishing vessel is longer than 12 meter, you must register (Dutch) all new and approved vessel monitoring systems (VMS) with the Netherlands Enterprise Agency (RVO) and notify them of any changes.
+If your fishing vessel is longer than 12 meter, you must register (in Dutch) all new and approved vessel monitoring systems (VMS) with the Netherlands Enterprise Agency (RVO.nl) and notify them of any changes.